-- Do you believe that you are to blame for your husband’s or lover’s problems?
+Do you believe that you are to blame for your partner’s problems?
 Do you feel you are mostly responsible for the problems with the relationship?

-- Does your mate try to take advantage of you sexually or make unreasonable sexual demands on you?
+Does your partner try to take advantage of you sexually or make unreasonable sexual demands on you?

-- Does your lover’s personality change when he drinks alcohol?
+Does your partner’s personality change when he/she drinks alcohol?

-- Does your mate use humor to put you down or degrade you?
+Does your partner use humor to put you down or degrade you?

-- Does he find it hard to apologize or to admit when he is wrong?
-Does he make excuses for his behavior or always blame others for his actions?
+Does your partner find it hard to apologize or to admit when in the wrong?

-- Does he usually get his way in deciding when and where the two of you will go?
+Does your partner usually get their way in deciding when and where the two of you will go?

 Men Can Be Victims Too

 House of Ruth Maryland recognizes that men can also be victims of intimate partner violence.
-This is true in both heterosexual and homosexual relationships.
-Abused men are encouraged to call our Hotline and speak with a counselor, participate in a lethality assessment and access alternative safe sheltering services if in need and eligible.
+This is true in both heterosexual, gay, bisexual and other types of relationships.
+All victims are encouraged to call our Hotline (410)889-7884 and speak with a staff person.